-There’s a lot of misconceptions about personal injury lawyers here in Canada.
+There’s a lot of misconceptions about personal injury lawyers here in Canada, and my clients often ask me why I chose this area of law.

 It was there that I really came to understand the importance of a skilled personal injury lawyer to the average person.
 (It’s important to remember that insurance companies don’t exactly write cheques on request!)